 Parkinson’s disease is a progressive, degenerative disorder of the brain.
-Symptoms include tremors, stiffness or rigidity, and slowness of movement (bradykinesia).
+Symptoms include tremors, stiffness or rigidity, and slowness of movement.

 According to Parkinson’s New Zealand, approximately 1% of people over the age of 60 have the condition.
-Various theories exist regarding causes of the disease.
+It's not known what causes Parkinson's but several theories exist.
 There is no cure for Parkinson’s disease so treatment will normally focus on managing symptoms, typically with medication.

 Signs and symptoms

 Most people with Parkinson’s disease develop a tremor that is most prominent in the hands and fingers.
 It tends to occur when the limb is relaxed (a resting tremor), disappearing when performing tasks such as drinking or eating.
 Some people with Parkinson’s disease never develop a tremor.

 Stiffness or rigidity is a common early sign of Parkinson’s disease and is most obvious in the arms, shoulder or neck, although it can occur in all muscle groups.
 People may have difficulty getting out of a chair, turning or rolling over in bed, or walking.
 Fine finger movements such as doing up a button or tying a shoelace may also be difficult.
 Pain or a deep aching sensation in the muscles may also be felt.

 Slow movement (bradykinesia)